atomic-app/boilerplate-ios-sdk/README.md

     - Your API key can be found (or created) in the 'API Keys' section.

 You will also need to return a valid JSON Web Token (JWT) in `iOSBoilerplate/Atomic/AtomicSessionDelegate.swift` for authentication.
 See [SDK Authentication](https://documentation.atomic.io/sdks/auth-SDK) for more details on how to generate a JWT.

-## Runtime Variables

-For an example of how to set runtime variables in your code, check out the branch [feature/runtime-variables](https://github.com/atomic-app/boilerplate-ios-sdk/tree/feature/runtime-variables).

-## Notifications

-For an example of how to set push notifications in your code, check out the branch [feature/push-notifications](https://github.com/atomic-app/boilerplate-ios-sdk/tree/feature/push-notifications).